MattBodey/personal-site/README.md

   - Copyrights - open source
   - Acknowledgements(

-## Sharing 💗

-Project is open source.
-Feel free to make your own version.
-All you need to do is to fork this repository, edit [src/editable-stuff/config.js](./src/editable-stuff/config.js) and add resume.
-Mark star ⭐ if you like the project.

-## Prerequisites 🍪

-You should have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed on your PC.
-You should also own a GitHub account.

 ## Setup And Deployment 🔧

 1. To Get Started, Fork this repository to your GitHub account: